Skip to main content

 HAGIWARA PROJECTS

-Hagiwara Projects was established in Tokyo’s Nishi-Shinjuku district in 2013 and relocated to Koto in 2021.
+Hagiwara Projects was established in Tokyo’s Nishi-Shinjuku district in 2013.
 The gallery focuses on emerging and midcareer Japanese and international artists working in painting, sculpture, film, photography, and other mediums.
 In addition to showing its represented artists, Hagiwara Projects contributes to the Japanese art scene by commissioning guest curators to organize thematic exhibitions.
 The gallery also introduces the work of Japanese artists to global audiences through regular participation in international art fairs.

 FIG.